FreeHealth/freehealth/README.md

 ### What is the FreeMedForms project?

 FreeMedForms project is a fully open source medical project.
 It includes:
-- an open Electronic Medical Record Manager: FreeMedForms EMR
+- an Electronic Medical Record Manager: FreeMedForms EMR
 - a pharmaceutical drug prescriptor assistant: FreeDiams
 - a drug and drug-interaction database manager: FreeDDIManager
 - an ICD10 coding assistant: FreeICD